Koko Rose Beauty Black Magic Mask For Blemishes & Breakouts

 When incorporating niacinamide into your routine, look out for concentration amounts.
 Typically, 5% niacinamide provides benefits such as fading dark spots.
 However, if you have sensitive skin, it is better to begin with a smaller concentration.

-Learn more about NiacinamideMicrocrystalline Wax is created by de-oiling petroleum.
-It is highly refined and purified before being added to cosmetics.
+Learn more about NiacinamideMicrocrystalline Wax is derived from petroleum through a de-oiling process, then highly refined and purified before use in cosmetics.

 Learn more about BeeswaxGlycyrrhiza Uralensis Root Extract comes from Chinese licorice.
 This plant is native to Asia and used in Chinese traditional medicine.
 Chinese licorice root contains antioxidants and polysaccharides.